joehahn/spark-one-off/README.md

 The following uses a suite of bash and python scripts to launch a throwaway EMR cluster in the Amazon AWS cloud.
 And once that cluster is up and ready, a Spark job is then executed in parallel across that cluster's worker nodes.
-When that Spark job is complete, its output is stored in S3, and then the EMR cluster terminates.
-And while this is happening, a persistent datascience instance is also launched in AWS, that datascience instance hosts a Jupyter dashboard that uses the Athena service to query that S3 data and visualize those queries.
+When that Spark job is complete, its output is stored in S3 and then the EMR cluster terminates.
+And while that is happening, a persistent datascience instance is also launched in AWSl that datascience instance hosts a Jupyter dashboard that uses the Athena service to query that S3 data and visualize those queries.
 The purpose of this repo is to provide a template for getting  a computation performed in parallel on a throwaway Spark EMR cluster, exporting output to S3, and then visualizing that output via a persistent Jupyter dashboard.
-Having the EMR cluster terminate after the spark job completes, with its output stored in S3, also keeps compute costs very low.
+Storing output in S3 and terminating the EMR cluster after the Spark job completes also keeps compute costs very low.
 The workflow described here is also illustrated by the following architecture diagram, which shows how all of these AWS components interact: